hliscorp/php-security-api/README.md

 ### Declarative Binding

-It offers developers an ability to **bind declaratively** to its prototypes belonging to Lucinda\WebSecurity namespace:
+It offers developers an ability to **bind declaratively** to its prototype classes/interfaces via XML:

 | XML Attribute @ Tag | Class Prototype | Ability Gained |
 | --- | --- | --- |